rserota/wad/README.md

 WadJS works best in Chrome, decently in Safari for iOS, and it works poorly in Firefox.
 I have not tested it in any other browsers.
 I would greatly appreciate contributions to help Wad.js run optimally in any browser that supports Web Audio, especially mobile browsers.

-## How To Contribute

 ## Acknowledgements

-The synthesizer icon at the top of this readme was created by Anatolii Badii from Noun Project
+The synthesizer icon at the top of this readme was created by Anatolii Badii from Noun Project.

+## How to Contribute

+There are many ways that you can help make WadJS better, including testing it in different environments and raising issues.
+However, if you'd like to contribute code to WadJS, here are some tips and guidelines:

+1. Fork the repo.
+1. Add/edit source files in /src.
+1. Build the project with `npm run build`, or build automatically after changes with `npm run watch`.
+1. Webpack output is written to /build.
+1. Follow the style rules in `.eslintrc` (use tabs and semicolons).
+You can check/fix your style with `npm run lint`.
+1. WadJS does not have automated tests, but there is a manual testing page in `/test`.
+If you add or modify a feature in WadJS, please change the test page so that I can easily hear what you did.
+The test code is also built when your run `npm run build`.
+1. Submit a pull request.

 ## API Documentation